leiyakenney/brownfield-of-dreams/README.md

 ## Contributors
-Brownfield of Dreams was created by Leiya Kenney and Josh Sherwood (@jsherwood1) as a Back End Mod 3 project at Turing School of Software and Design
+Brownfield of Dreams was created by Josh Sherwood and Leiya Kenney as a Back End Mod 3 project at Turing School of Software and Design

 ## Versions